1.

 Explanation

-When HP (Helicobacter pylori) is the cause of peptic ulcer disease (PUD), the most effective way to eradicate the ulcer is through treatment.
-This usually involves a combination of antibiotics, acid-suppressing medications, and sometimes bismuth subsalicylate.
+When HP (Helicobacter pylori) is the cause of peptic ulcer disease (PUD), the most effective way to eradicate the ulcer is through combination treatment.
+This usually involves a combination of antibiotics, acid-suppressing medications, and sometimes bismuth sub-salicylate.
 Treatment aims to eliminate the H. pylori bacteria and reduce the production of stomach acid, allowing the ulcer to heal.
-Medication and meditation may help manage symptoms or promote overall well-being, but they are not sufficient to eradicate the underlying cause of the ulcer.
-Therefore, the correct answer is treatment.
+Only medication may help manage symptoms, but they are not sufficient to eradicate the underlying cause of the ulcer.

 4.